 § THE PEOPLE WILL FIGURE IT OUT.
 TRUST THE PEOPLE.
 YOUR JOB IS TO EDUCATE YOUR FRIENDS

-§ GHANDI, MLK, JESUS… ALL THREE OF THESE GUYS WERE REVOLUTIONARIES- GHANDI UNITED AND FREED INDIA, MLK UNITED THE NATION AND FREED IT.
+§ GANDHI, MLK, JESUS… ALL THREE OF THESE GUYS WERE REVOLUTIONARIES- GANDHI UNITED AND FREED INDIA, MLK UNITED THE NATION AND FREED IT.
 JESUS UNITED THE WORLD AND FREED IT, ALL THREE OF THEM PREACHED PEACE AND ALL 3 OF THEM DIED IN HORRIFIC ACTS OF VIOLENCE, SAME STORY OVER AND OVER AGAIN- THOSE WHO CLAIM TO BE ENLIGHTENED BUT ARE TRYING TO HOLD ON TO POWER, STRIKE OUT.

 § THEY AND THEIR IDEOLOGY ARE THROWN INTO THE DUST BIN OF HISTORY THEY ARE FORGOTTEN AND ONLY THE MESSAGE OF PEACE REMAINS—CHOOSE: BE THOSE GUYS OR MODEL YOURSELVES AFTER THESE MEN.